Conventional Charge Output Sensors

 Figure 10: Typical Fault Indicators

-ICP sensor systems ideally treat signals of interest proportionally.
+ICP® sensor systems ideally treat signals of interest proportionally.
 However, as the frequency of the measurand increases, the system eventually becomes nonlinear.
 This is due to the following factors:

 Amplifier/Power Supply Limitations

 When testing at extremely high frequencies (>100 kHz), the type of sensing system becomes important.
 In general, voltage amplified systems respond to frequencies on the order of 1 MHz, while most charge amplified systems may respond only to 100 kHz.
 This is typically due to limitations of the type of amplifier, as well as capacitive filtering effects.
 For such cases, consult the equipment specifications, or call PCB for assistance.

 Operation over long cables may affect frequency response and introduce noise and distortion when an insufficient current is available to drive cable capacitance.

 Unlike charge-mode systems, where the system noise is a function of cable length, ICP® sensors provide a high-voltage, low-impedance output, well-suited for driving long cables through harsh environments.
 While there is virtually no increase in noise with ICP® sensors, the capacitive loading of the cable may distort or filter higher frequency signals, depending on the supply current and the output impedance of the sensor.

 Generally, this signal distortion is not a problem with lower frequency testing up to 10 kHz.
 However, for higher frequency vibration, shock, blast or transient testing over cables longer than 100 ft (30 m), the possibility of signal distortion exists.